obophenotype/uberon-phenoscape-ext/README.txt

 Then, open the file phenoscape-ext.owl in Protege

+NOTE: If you get an error in the opening that says "org.xml.sax.SAXParseException: XML document structures must start and end within the same entity." this is an error in reading the core uberon file from SourceForge.
+Don't worry about it, just simply wait a few minutes and try again with a fresh opening of Protege.

 Switch on the Elk reasoner.
 If you are making changes, be sure to synchronize the reasoner.